 Income Tax for Trusts

-• Bare trusts: Income is taxed at the beneficiary’s rate.
+- Bare trusts: Income is taxed as the beneficiary’s income at their personal rate.
+The trust itself has no separate tax liability.

 Capital Gains Tax and Trusts